badooga/Quilt-Server-Utilities/README.md

 # Quilt Server Utilities
-Building off of [Adrenaserver](https://modrinth.com/modpack/adrenaserver), this modpack takes your server to the next level by optimizing its performance, creating new configuration options to customize it to your liking, and adding new admin commands to make running it as smooth as possible.
+Building off of [Adrenaserver](https://modrinth.com/modpack/adrenaserver), this modpack takes your server to the next level by optimizing its performance, enabling new configuration, moderation, and management tools, and adding new admin commands that make moderation as smooth as possible.

 ## Included Mods
 Included in this pack are mods that I thought would be useful for a wide range of servers, working as a foundation for further customization: